chrisalehman/ai-document-extraction/README.md

 - Open a notebook in [Google Colab](https://colab.research.google.com/) by navigating to the Github repo at `https://github.com/chrisalehman/ai-document-extraction`.
   - Select one of the notebooks.
 You'll need to execute notebook 1 first to download and preprocess the dataset.
 - Go to "Runtime" > "Change runtime type."
-  - For notebook 1: `High-RAM` works perfectly well and is recommended to save cost.
+  - For notebooks 1 and 4: `High-RAM` works perfectly well and is recommended to save cost.
   - For notebooks 2-3: `Nvidia A100` is recommended as the notebooks are GPU-intensive and were designed to work with this setting.
 - Start a terminal session in Colab, and clone the GitHub project into the base directory `/content`, or a directory of your choosing.
 Command: `git clone https://github.com/chrisalehman/ai-document-extraction`.
   - Create a .env.colab file with the required environment variables.
 See the `example.env` file for an example.